 I’m new to Pilates / new to your studio.
 What’s the best way to try it out?

 The best thing to do is the New Client Offer, which gives you 2 classes for $49.
-A great way to try the studio and see if it’s for you.
+A great way to try our Cambridge Pilates Studio and see if it’s for you.

 Or if you’re brand new to Pilates and are really not sure what to do, you can start with a 1:1 Private session so I can coach you through the fundamentals to get you started.

 BASI Pilates Comprehensive Teaching Certificate ~ 2012